navikt/pam-stilling-feed/docs/index.markdown

 The job vacancies are either directly registered at NAV or obtained through third parties/ATS systems.
 (vacancies from Finn.no are not included in the API)

-Each change to an ad will generate a new entry in the feed, but when querying for the details of a vacancy you will only receive the newest data.
+Each change to an ad will generate a new entry in the feed, and the latest entry will contain the current state of the ad.
+When querying for the details of a vacancy you will receive the newest data.

 > Note: If an ad is actively stopped (i.e. not simply inactive because of expiry), it will be updated by masking or
 > removing certain fields including title, employer, business and contact information.